 Art with a view of the palace

-The result of a lifetime of collecting, the Idemitsu Museum of Arts houses an impressive selection of Asian art.
-The Japanese and Chinese paintings and calligraphy are particularly prized.
-You'll also find lovely examples of Japanese ceramics and even some Western works in the mix.
+The Idemitsu Museum of Arts is based on the lifetime collection by Sazo Idemitsu and has continued to expand his collection with an impressive selection of more than 10000 pieces of Asian art.
+The Japanese paintings and calligraphy are particularly prized.
+You'll also find lovely examples of Chinese and Japanese ceramics along with Western paintings in the mix.

 As the exhibits change according to the theme of the exhibition, it is best to check the museum website before your visit.